 When you add lemon to chicken, you’re essentially waking up its natural flavors.
 The acid in the lemon enhances the taste, making it more vibrant.
 It’s like turning up the volume on a song—you get to hear every note clearly.

-If you use lemon before cooking, the flavors seep into the chicken, creating a well-rounded, tangy taste.
-On the other hand, adding lemon after cooking delivers a sharper, more direct citrus punch.
+If you use lemon before or after cooking, the results will differ.
+Using lemon before cooking allows the flavors to seep into the chicken, creating a well-rounded, tangy taste.
+On the other hand, adding lemon after cooking delivers a sharper, more direct citrus punch, making the flavor pop right at the moment of serving.

 The Impact of Lemon on Chicken Texture

-Lemon doesn’t just flavor chicken; it transforms it.
+Lemon before or after cooking doesn’t just change the taste—it transforms the texture of the chicken, too.
 The acid breaks down tough fibers in the meat, making it easier to chew and more pleasant to eat.
-That’s why marinades with lemon are so popular—they help tenderize the chicken.
+That’s why marinades with lemon are so popular—they help tenderize the chicken before it hits the heat.

 “Balance is everything when using lemon in cooking.
 It’s all about knowing when to stop, so you get the tender texture without going too far.”